 Another big perk that comes with the Reserve Card is an annual companion certificate – which is essentially good for BOGO airfare, including first-class seats for flights in economy, Delta Comfort Plus, and first class roundtrip flights to destinations throughout the U.S. (including Hawaii, Alaska, the U.S. Virgin Islands, and Puerto Rico) as well as many destinations in Mexico, the Caribbean, and Central America.

-You'll also get up to a $120 annual rideshare credit (doled out in $10 monthly installments) to pay for a ride with Uber, Lyft, Curb, Revel, or Alto, an up to $240 annual Resy credit (doled out in $20 monthly installments), up to $200 in Delta Stays credit, and $100 credit to cover the cost of Global Entry or TSA PreCheck once every four years.
+You'll also get up to a $120 annual rideshare credit (doled out in $10 monthly installments) to pay for a ride with Uber, Lyft, Curb, Revel, or Alto, an up to $240 annual Resy credit (doled out in $20 monthly installments), up to $200 in Delta Stays credit, and up to $120 credit to cover the cost of Global Entry or TSA PreCheck once every four years.
 And of course, it comes with all the usual card perks you get from the other Delta cards, like free baggage, priority boarding, discounted award tickets, and more.

 But again, the real value of the Delta Reserve Card is in the chase for Delta medallion status – and you need to spend a lot of money to make that happen.
 If you don't value elite status or spend enough to unlock it, this card probably isn't for you – there are plenty of other cards out there that won't set you back $650 each year (see rates & fees).